ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 For questions regarding Dreamview icons refer to the [Dreamview Usage Table]( https://github.com/ApolloAuto/apollo/blob/master/docs/specs/dreamview_usage_table.md).

 ## Onboard Test
-In Apollo 2.0, we have released auto driving on simple urban roads.
-The following guide serves as a user manual for launching the Apollo 2.0 software and hardware stack on vehicle.

 1. Plug-in the hard drive to any available USB port.